SwedbankPay/developer.swedbankpay.com/payment-instruments/mobile-pay/index.md

 estimated_read: 30
 description: |
-  MobilePay Online is the fast and simple way of paying with your mobile phone, reaching more than 4 million Danish end-users.
+  MobilePay Online is the fast and simple way of paying with your mobile phone, reaching more than 4 million Danes.
 menu_order: 700
 ---